Toddler catches HFMD, possibly from an indoor playground

-It was only yesterday that the Ministry of Health released an updated list of childcare centres in Singapore with more than 10 HFMD cases.
-With each increasing case, one can't help but worry about how we can keep our children from contracting this infectious disease.
+It was only yesterday that the Ministry of Health released an updated list of childcare centres in Singapore with more than 10 Hand, Foot and Mouth Disease (HFMD) cases.
+With each case, one can't help but worry about how we can keep our children from contracting this infectious disease.

 In her post, Filipino mummy Madelyn Bercasio Gurango wrote that they had just left the clinic after her son's monthly check-up that day.
 But instead of heading home, she decided to take Clark to the mall for a nice treat.

-When they got there, she took him straight to the playhouse cum playground so that he could play with all the other kids.
+When they got there, she took him straight to the playhouse so that he could play with all the other kids.
 They didn't go anywhere else after that and went straight home.

 The following day, while Madelyn was still at work, she received a worried call from her mum who was taking care of her son.

-She said Clark was having a high fever, so Madelyn decided to leave work to go home and check on him.
-Indeed his fever was very high and the thermometer registered at 39°C. Thinking it was just a regular fever, Madelyn did not take him to the doctor but was on fever watch the whole night.
+She said Clark had a high fever, so Madelyn decided to leave work to go home and check on him.
+Indeed his fever was very high and the thermometer registered at 39°C. Thinking it was just a regular fever, Madelyn did not take him to the doctor but remained on fever watch the whole night.

 In the morning, Clark's fever was gone and she figured she would be able to return to work.
-But no sooner as she thought that, she started noticing some pox-like rashes on her toddler's feet and legs.
+But no sooner had she thought that, when she noticed some pox-like rashes on her toddler's feet and legs.
 He also had some on his hand as well as his mouth!

 Worried, she quickly rushed him to the doctor.

-The doctor confirmed Clark has contracted HFMD or Hand, Foot and Mouth disease, commonly caused by the coxsackie virus.
+The doctor confirmed that Clark contracted HFMD or Hand, Foot and Mouth disease, commonly caused by the coxsackie virus.

 It also spreads easily through direct contact with nose discharge, saliva, faeces and fluid from the blisters.
-The incubation period before symptoms start showing is 3 - 6 days.
+The incubation period before symptoms start showing is three to six days.
 It usually starts off with fever, followed by a sore throat and sometimes a poor appetite.

-The blisters on her son's body were extremely raw and he only started feeling better after a whole week of medications and creams.
-Madelyn thinks that her son contracted HFMD from being at the playground that day.
-The doctor told her to avoid public areas as it is extremely contagious and children can easily contract HFMD from playgrounds as well as crowded places.
+The blisters on her son's body were extremely raw, and he only started feeling better after a whole week of medications and creams.
+Madelyn thinks that her son contracted HFMD from the playground that day.
+The doctor told her to avoid public areas as it is extremely contagious.
+Children can easily contract HFMD from playgrounds as well as crowded places.

-- If your child has HFMD please keep them at home and do not send them to school, daycare or take them to crowded places.
-Quarantine them at home for at least 1 week to 10 days after the start of the disease.
+- If your child has HFMD, please keep them at home and do not send them to school or daycare.
+Also avoid crowded places.
+Quarantine them at home for at least one week to 10 days after the start of the disease.

-- Remember to practise good general hygiene and to wash your hands immediately after contact with the infected child.
-The same goes for when you're changing diapers, and before handling food - make sure your hands are clean.
+- Remember to practise good general hygiene.
+Wash your hands immediately after contact with the infected child.
+The same goes for when you're changing diapers, and before handling food – make sure your hands are clean.
 The virus can continue to be shed in stools for up to 12 weeks.